 Pre-approvals from other lenders could be better.
 But unfortunately, they don't verify any of your financial information.
 And so you feel uneasy about an uncertain outcome.

 When you get pre-approved by NewCastle Home Loans, one of our loan decision-makers verifies your information so you feel confident about buying a home.

 Follow our 3-step closing plan to get approved or pre-approved quickly:

-- Upload your documents to our secure Loan Dashboard.
+- Save your financial information to the Loan Dashboard.

 - We verify your it and confirm that you are eligible and qualify for the home loan.